 Pour the third of the remaining sugar over the base of a 12-inch braising pan or other baking dish.
 Layer half of the tomatoes, overlapping the slices, in the pan.
 Sprinkle with the second third of the sugar.
 Top with the lemon zest, lemon juice, cinnamon and vanilla.
+Sprinkle the salt all over.
 Top with the remaining tomatoes, followed by the rest of the sugar.
 Pour the cardamom syrup all over.
 Leave the tomatoes for about 30 minutes.

 Place the pan, uncovered in the oven and let the tomatoes cook for one hour.
 The tomato juices should simmer actively.
 Check from time to time, spooning the juices over the top tomatoes.
 After one hour stir the jam and break the tomatoes with the spoon.